microsoft/vscode/extensions/terminal-suggest/README.md

 # Terminal Suggestions

 **Notice:** This extension is bundled with Visual Studio Code.
 It can be disabled but not uninstalled.
-The terminal completions that it contributes can be disabled with `terminal.integrated.suggest.enableExtensionCompletions`.
+To enable the completions from this extension, set `terminal.integrated.suggest.enabled` and `terminal.integrated.suggest.enableExtensionCompletions` to `true`.

 ## Features